sparkflows/sparkflows-docs/docs/rest-api-curl/workflow-execution.rst

     200

-List all the executions
+List all the Executions
 ------------------------

 List all the workflow executions.

 An example request for List all the executions: